 And my husband.
 My sweet, patient husband who has taken on all the responsibility of running this house and caring for his wife, without a word of complaint.
 I am now a second job after he gets home from working all day.
 I don't deserve this man.
 Very soon, he totally deserves to be treated for all his hard work.
 Maybe, come Valentine's Day, I'll plan out a whole thing, make it personal and arrange something special for him, reciprocating all his love and affection for me.

 And my mother, who comes over every day when my husband is at work to make sure I have food to eat for lunch, and who helps get me showered and dressed.
 Every day.
 My mother loves me.

 And my mother-in-law who is always so quick to jump in to provide transportation for me or my daughter.
 And who came over and spent her day sewing a beautiful new sling for my cast.
 And then did it again and again so I now have a whole wardrobe for my arm cast.

-It’s been a challenging 6 weeks (with more to come) but I can say I’m truly blessed.
-I have health insurance so that half second of an accident isn’t going to make us homeless.
-And with a bit of creativity and continued healing, a lot of my “I can’t”s are turning into “I can”s.
+It's been a challenging 6 weeks (with more to come) but I can say I'm truly blessed.
+I have individual critical illness insurance so that half second of an accident isn't going to make us homeless.
+And with a bit of creativity and continued healing, a lot of my "I can't"s are turning into "I can"s.
 And more than anything I am loved.
 Actively loved.